sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Money" />
 ## Money

+As stated previously, be sure to bring at least $3,000 U.S.D. with you if you have not signed a lease or have a confirmed place to stay for the duration of your internship.
+While the customs agent nor the visa provider check this, it is adviseable since you only have a small allotment amount of travel material that you can take with you on any flight (Porter offers one free bag, but some go with Air Canada for the more major airports and frequent service).

+Expect to spend $200 U.S.D. on arrival for food and other "move-in" material.

 <section id="Money-Banks" />
 ### Banks
 You'll want to do this as soon as you can, you can do this without an SSN.